 Why did she do that?
-Does she not know the cost!?
+Does she not realize the cost?
 How could she not?
-She has seen me, torn and battered and bleeding, all for the sake of defying a mad god.
-While silent, the Maker is not…unkind.
+She has seen me, torn and battered and bleeding, near death, the price of defying a mad, ruthless god.
+While silent, the Maker is not...not unkind.
 Leliana...why would you put yourself in danger?

-I watched the letter burn, aghast, upset…and yet relieved.
+I watched the letter burn, aghast, upset...and yet relieved.
 Relieved that she had chosen me, relieved that my life did indeed still have some purpose.
 I had not lied to her.
 I could not.
-I had felt a void in my soul; a nagging voice ever present with the constant headaches, an insidious whisper…something so damaged does not belong in a world made whole.
+I had felt a void in my soul; a nagging voice ever present with the constant headache, an insidious whisper...something so damaged does not belong in a world made whole.
 You have nothing more to give.

 "Yes." she nodded her head, a cold blue steel in her eyes, a light in them that I had never seen.
 "You love me, Salem." she walked to me and took my hands in her own, staring up into my eyes, begging me to drop the fortress I had erected around my heart when I read those bitter, bitter words, signed by the hand of the most powerful person in Thedas.

 She pressed a finger to my lips.
 "You love me." she smiled and tears welled in her eyes.
-"You have been tortured for me, you have died for me and…you walked out of heaven…for me." wonder colored her voice and she gazed at me, mystified.
+"You have been tortured for me.
+You have died for me and...you walked outof heaven...for me." wonder colored her voice and she gazed at me as though mystified.
 "The Divine is but a woman who believes she speaks for the Maker.
-She recites the words of the Chant of Light and bestows blessings on the people, trying to bolster a fading, fragile faith in a mercilessly silent god.
-She wraps the mages in chains and disregards the treatment of the elves and…and that is not, in any manner of perception, divine."
+She recites the words of the Chant of Light and bestows blessings and guidance upon the people, trying to bolster a fading, fragile faith in a mercilessly silent god.
+She wraps the mages in chains and disregards the treatment of the elves and...and that is not, in any manner of perception, divine."

 I stood there, completely bewildered.
 The Leliana I had met in Lothering, the woman who had first ensnared my heart, had spoken of the Chantry and the Maker with complete, unshakeable faith.
-She had vilified Morrigan for her apostasy, praised Alistair for his templar roots…and at some point, some point that had slipped past my noticing…that had changed.
+She had vilified Morrigan for her apostasy, praised Alistair for her templar roots...and at some point, some point that had slipped past my noticing...that had changed.
 She had changed.
 She had gentled, she had become kinder, more understanding.

 But...why?
 How?
 Her faith was so absolute, so impervious.
 What changed, dear heart?

-She moved her hands to my hips and gazed at me, reading my thoughts as only she could.
+She moved her hands to my hips and gazed at me, reading my thoughts as she alone could.

-"I knew every tale and story." she told me.
-"I lived by the gospel Andraste preached; I reviled that which she reviled, loved that which she loved…and then I saw you.
+"I know every legend and story." she told me.
+"I lived by the gospel that Andraste preached; I reviled that which she reviled, loved that which she loved...and then I saw you.
 You were not strong," she spoke the truth as she had seen it, and I did not challenge her.
 I could not.
-"You were broken inside…something snapped and mutilated beyond repair…a shattered soul.
-But I saw in you something I thought lost to the world, something that not even Andraste could comprehend."
+"You were broken inside...something snapped and mutilated almost beyond repair...a shattered soul.
+But I saw in you something I thought lost to the world, something that not even Andraste could comprehend in its full measure."